 The following is information concerning the specific consequences of being arrested for a second DUI in the State of California while still being on probation for a defendant's first DUI in California.

 Consequences for a Second DUI while still on Probation for a First Offense DUI in California - Probation Violation*Being Found in Violation of Probation; 1 year complete suspension of your drivers license; Decreased Blood Alcohol Standard from .08% to .01% for drivers on probation.

-There are only 2 ways for a second DUI to be a felony in California.
+Is a Second DUI while on Probation a Felony in California?There are only 2 ways for a second DUI to be a felony in California.
 First, if you were previously convicted of a Felony DUI, your subsequent 2nd DUI will also be a felony.
 Second, if you were involved in an accident that caused injury to another person, your 2nd DUI will be a felony.

 How to Avoid Jail Time on a Second DUI While on Probation for Your First DUI ArrestFirst, you'll need to hire an attorney who frequently repersents individuals accused of a second DUI while on Probation for their first DUI.
 In choosing a lawer, make sure they only do DUIs and the majority of their law practice is dedicated for repersenting individuals accused of multuiple offense DUIs.
 Next, you'll want to start doing at least 4 AA meetings per week, pre enroll into your 18 month alcohol program, and consider getting a SCRAM bracelet which will monitor your consumption of alcohol, thus proving to the court you are capable of remaining sober.
 This will ultimately help with your ability to stay out of jail on a 2nd DUI, however, without an attorney who knows how to properly utalize these tools, the court may fall deaf on your plight for alternatives to jai l for your second DUI.